rajaramaniyer/srimad_bhaghavatham/README.md

 Use only google input for typing.

-fork and create a pull request from time to time to merge back to main repository.
+Create a branch of your own.
+Update any file with slokas and raise pull request to merge it back to master.

-Your pull request will be reviewed by scholars.